-Where "n" is the ancillary relay number 1, 2 or 3.
+where "n" is the ancillary relay number 1, 2 or 3.

 The display will show the ancillary relay number on the top line.
-If ancillary relay 3 has been selected then the display will also show BELLS on the top line.

 The status of the relay will be shown on the bottom line of the display as follows: